We review the evidence on drinking alcohol while breastfeeding to determine if it will harm your baby or milk supply.

 Coffee isn’t the only thing that keeps me sane these days.
-As a new mom and business owner, my life can get a bit overwhelming, which means that I occasionally reach for a glass (or two) of wine to help me unwind after a long day!
-Whether it’s with my husband, out with friends, or just some well deserved me-time, I can drink guilt-free knowing that my milk stays safe and nourishing for my baby.
+As a mom and business owner, my life can get a bit overwhelming, which means that I occasionally reach for a glass (or two) of wine to help me unwind after a long day.
+I’m past my breastfeeding days, but I didn’t completely forgo alcohol during that time either.
+Whether it was with my husband, out with friends, or just some well deserved me-time, I drank guilt-free knowing that my milk stayed safe and nourishing for my baby.
 I know I’m not alone here, ladies!
 Approximately half of women in Western countries consume alcohol while breastfeeding, and 20% of women in Canada do so as well.

 What we’ve heard about the relationship between alcohol and breastfeeding has been…somewhat of a rollercoaster.
 Some encourage light alcohol intake during breastfeeding, claiming that it stimulates more milk production for the baby, while others choose to follow the “pump and dump” method, which is exactly what it sounds like.
 After drinking alcohol, the belief is you must “pump” your milk out, and then “dump” it down the drain because apparently the alcohol seeps into your breast milk and is harmful to babe.
 To say the least, us women have received a ton of mixed messages on the topic, not to mention a lot of shaming if we choose to indulge.
 A recent review found that 10% of women were warned against drinking alcohol while breastfeeding by healthcare professionals, while 43% were told it was beneficial.
 Confused yet?

 Rest assured that I’m here today, with a drink in hand, to gather and present some evidence that dispels the myths and gets past the “taboo act” of drinking alcohol while breastfeeding.